aaronp/kerits/README.md

 ![Kerits](./ui/public/kerits.jpg) Kerits is "KERI+TS" - a purely functional implementation of KERI in typescript.

+> **⚠️ Proof of Concept**: This is an experimental implementation for educational and research purposes.
+Not intended for production use.

 You can run this code [here](https://aaronp.github.io/kerits/) to: